jstakun/openshift-gitops/README.md

           memory: 8Gi
           cpu: 4
 ```
-4. Optionally modify maven mirror settings in maven-settings configmap to point to your maven repo
+4. (Optional) Modify maven mirror settings in maven-settings configmap to point to your local maven repo

 ---
 If you want to use quay.io image registry to push images from the pipeline here are the steps to take: